Ayan-004/3D-Solar-System/README.md

 # 3D Solar System
 This project is a 3D interactive model of the solar system built using [Three.js](https://threejs.org/).
 It allows users to explore planets, adjust their orbital speeds, and visually understand planetary motion.
-Designed for an internship assignment.

 ---